asherk7/EthniVision/README.md

 ```
 docker rmi <image_name>
 ```

+# Example of the website predictions
+* insert image here

+# Machine Learning Process
+* The neural network was created using Tensorflow and Keras.
+* The dataset contained over 100,000 images, which was split into a train, val, and test set.
+* the entire machine learning process is documented and can be found in the [machine_learning](https://github.com/asherk7/EthniVision/blob/main/ml/ethnivision_model_building.ipynb) notebook.
+* The model achieved __% accuracy on the test set.
+* The model was then saved and incorporated into the backend, where it is used to make predictions on the user's image sent from the frontend.

 # References
 * The dataset I used was the FairFace face image dataset.
 It contains 108,501 race-balanced images from 7 different race groups: White, Black, Indian, East Asian, Southeast Asian, Middle Eastern, and Latino.